 There was a noticeable fluctuation of style as you progressed through the exhibition.
 From the iconic designs of Christian Dior himself, to Yves Saint Laurent, John Galliano, and the first female head designer, Maria Grazia Chiuri.
 While times have inevitably changed and fashions evolved, the structure and silhouette of Dior designs transcend time.
 Dior has a classic aesthetic no matter how outlandish or bold, eternally trés chic forever and always.

 I particularly loved the historical paraphernalia surrounding Dior’s relationship with Australia.
 David Jones held a Dior parade in 1948 to launch the full spring collection.
-This was no small event, as it was the first time one of Dior’s collections were shown outside of the fashion capital of Paris.
-Little did I know that Dior had such a strong affection for Australia, with a second show scheduled for the 1950’s – organised by David Jones and the Australian Women’s Weekly.
-Christian Dior passed away in 1957 before the show came to fruition, but despite this, over eighty unique pieces were sent to Australia and Dior’s final collection went on without him.
-Some of the designs in this collection were named Sydney, Melbourne, and Canberra, a tell-tale sign that Australia was a source of love and inspiration for Dior.
+This was no small event, it was the first time one of Dior’s collections were shown outside of the fashion capital of Paris.
+I had no idea of Dior’s special affection for Australia.
+There was a second show scheduled for the 1958, sponsored by David Jones and the Australian Women’s Weekly, but Christian Dior sadly passed away in 1957 before the show came to fruition.
+Despite this, over eighty unique pieces were sent to Australia and Dior’s final collection went on without him.
+Some of the designs in this collection were named Sydney, Melbourne, and Canberra.

 Apart from the elaborate glittering chandeliers hanging throughout the exhibit, each display was centred around the dresses – the true stars of the show.
 The intricacies of the designs were accentuated by the fact that you could get up close to most of the designs.
 Although, the very special ones were safely guarded behind glass, but a vast majority were at arms length – just no touching allowed.